NicolaF/freebox-revolution-bridge-openwrt-netgear-r8000/README.md

 ### What doesn't work
 #### Switch LEDs control
 We can still control the other LEDs, but not the switch LEDs which blink on every packet.
-The LED kill switch on the back side of the router doesn't work too.
+The LED kill switch on the back side of the router doesn't work either.

 *Workaround*: Duct tape
 #### WPS